songweijia/derecho-project.github.io/userguide.md

     git clone --recursive https://github.com/Derecho-Project/derecho-unified.git

-Once cloning is complete, `cd` into the `derecho-unified` directory and run `cmake .`.
-You can now `cd derecho` and type `make` to compile the Derecho library and ensure all the test and experiment files can compile.
+Once cloning is complete, to compile the code, `cd` into the `derecho-unified` directory and run:
+* mkdir Release
+* cd Release
+* `cmake -DCMAKE_BUILD_TYPE=Release ..`
+* `make`

+This will place the binaries and libraries in the sub-dierectories of `Release`.
+The other build type is Debug.
+If you need to build the Debug version, replace Release by Debug in the above instructions.
+We explicitly disable in-source build, so running `cmake .` in `derecho-unified` will not work.

 To add your own executable (that uses Derecho) to the build system, simply add an executable target to CMakeLists.txt with `derecho` as a "linked library."
 You can do this either in the top-level CMakeLists.txt or in the CMakeLists.txt inside the "derecho" directory.
 It will look something like this: